 Also advertised as Gerald

 In the early 1920s, Charles Gérald was a well-known agent for Koehler-Escoffier in Paris.
 In 1924 he launched a motorcycle under his own name, the Charles Gerald, a machine which differed little from many other lightweight two-strokes on the market.

-The engine is a two-stroke L.P.L. of 125cc (52mm x 58mm b/s) with a Longuemare carburettor.
+Engines utilised included the 125cc two-stroke L.P.L. (b/s 52mm x 58mm) with a Longuemare carburettor.
 It has a 5 litre fuel tank and takes a 10% mixture of oil and petrol - a very high amount by current standards but common for the time.
 It is a single-speed machine with direct drive from the crankshaft pulley to the rear wheel.